JuliaGPU/gitlab-ci/README.md

 to Julia packages, as long as there's a publicly-accessible git repository.

-## Quick start
+## Usage

-You need to be the owner if your repository, or Gitlab will fail to add a webhook.
+First of all, you need to be the owner of your repository or Gitlab will fail to add a webhook.

 Your project also needs to be part of the GitLab JuliaGPU group: